linkchecker/linkchecker/doc/src/man/linkcheckerrc.rst

     Command line option: none **ignorewarningsforurls=**\ *URL_REGEX* [*NAME_REGEX*] (`MULTILINE`_)
     Specify regular expressions to ignore warnings for matching URLs, one per line.
-A second regular expression can be specified on each line so that only the warnings the name of which match that second expression will be ignored for that URL.
+    On each line, you can specify a second regular expression, ensuring that only the warnings with names matching the second expression will be ignored for that URL.
     If the second expression is omitted, all warnings are ignored for that URL.

     Default is to not ignore any warnings.
     See `WARNINGS`_ for the list of supported warnings.